rhevorn/shape/docs/ARCHITECTURE.md

   between minor releases and should not be parsed by applications.
 - Invalid schema construction parameters panic because they are programmer errors; untrusted input never causes a construction panic.
+- Concrete builders should be created with their constructor functions.
+A useful zero value is not promised for composites that require child definitions.
+- `CoerceFloat` is an intentional convenience alias for `CoerceFloat64`.

 The repository is licensed under MIT.